Transparency important in helping sceptics overcome their fear of vaccines

 Find out more about vaccines

-Here we have collected information from several public authorities, for those who want to learn more about COVID-19 vaccinations in Sweden.
+Here we have collected information from several public authorities, for those who want to learn more about COVID-19 and other vaccinations in Sweden.

 Talk about vaccines!